zsvoboda/dbd/README.md

-# dbd: database loading and transformation tool
+# dbd: database prototyping tool
-dbd is a data loading and transformation tool that enables data analysts and engineers to load and transform data in SQL databases.
+dbd is a database prototyping tool that enables data analysts and engineers to quickly load and transform data in SQL databases.

 dbd helps you with following tasks:
 - Loading CSV, JSON, Excel, and Parquet data to database.
 It supports both local and online files (HTTP URLs).
 Data can be loaded incrementally or in full.